Advertisement

 The waitlist for Bring It Home rental assistance opened on February 17, 2026, and closed on February 18, 2026.
 Eligibility requires Minnesota residency, household income at or below limits, paying over 30% of income towards rent, and not currently receiving HCV or Project-Based assistance.
 Vouchers are not portable outside Plymouth, and 200 applications were chosen by lottery.

-This program last accepted applications online from February 17-18, 2026.
-Eligibility required Minnesota residency, household income at or below limits, paying over 30% of income toward rent, and not currently receiving other rental assistance.
-200 applications were chosen by lottery.
+The program accepted online applications from February 17-18, 2026.
+Applicants must be Minnesota residents, have household income at or below the limit, currently pay more than 30% of income toward rent, and not receive other rental assistance; 200 applications were chosen by lottery and vouchers must remain in Plymouth.

 The Plymouth HRA accepted online applications for the Bring it Home Rental Assistance Program from 8:00 a.m. on February 17, 2026, to 8:00 p.m. on February 18, 2026.
 Eligible applicants are Minnesota residents with household income at or below limits, who pay more than 30% of income for rent, and are not currently receiving other rental assistance; 200 applications were chosen by lottery, and these vouchers are not portable outside Plymouth.